 Conversely, it is a wrong position, based on the authority of the Bible, for pro-gay activists to boycott Chick-fil-A, on August 1st, 2012, projecting such deluded plans based on the company’s publicly professed belief rightly in favor of God-ordained marriage.
 Additionally, I am in disagreement with anyone’s organized agenda to boycott a company that has gay marriage supporters in leadership, like the National Organization for Marriage does, here and here.
 All businesses, regardless of personal views on marriage held by their CEO’s, have men and women employed who are working to provide for themselves and/or their families.
 Some of these families may even be those who share our common salvation.

 Now, at this point, some readers may be getting their feathers all ruffled since I am not willing to heist the bank of the gay community.
-I know it is disturbing and painful to think of this particular sin deception proudly multiplying like chickens in the hen house, right before our very eyes!
+I know it is disturbing and painful to think of this particular sin deception proudly multiplying like chickens in the hen house right before our very eyes!
 Our American society is honing in on the days of Noah and the ranks of Sodom and Gomorrah’s corruption.
-Rolling-in-chicken-feed corporations, famous Hollywood celebrities and our civil law system (once upholding of God’s Commandments) using their positions of influence and leadership to promote this agenda of abomination is deplorable.
-It is an outright, public expression for support of sexual immorality, the perversion of natural marriage and blasphemy with fists aimed at God and His authority is a fearful thought indeed!
+Rolling-in-chicken-feed corporations, famous Hollywood celebrities and our civil law system (once honoring of God’s 10 Commandments) using their platforms of influence and leadership to promote this agenda of abomination is deplorable.
+Their public expression for the support of sexual immorality, the perversion of natural marriage and blasphemy with fists aimed at God and His authority is a fearful thought indeed!
 I understand the enormous concern this generates.
 I share it!
 I just think we are called to a different approach.